Help Following a Sexual Assault

 608-265-5600 (select option 9)

-Contact UHS 24 hours a day if you or a UW-Madison student is experiencing a mental health emergency.
+Contact UHS mental health 24 hours a day you are experiencing a mental health emergency.
 You can also walk in for an appointment (first-time users) or call for an appointment during business hours.

 This number also connects you to a Nurse Line when UHS is closed, including evenings, weekends, and holidays.
 The nurse-on-call can help you make an appointment if you have concerns about a non-consensual sexual encounter.
 This next-day appointment will be with a nurse at UHS who can review any questions you may have about STI screening, a physical exam, emergency contraception or any other related concerns.